arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/tutorials/12.emwin-guide/content.md

 ### Creating a Grid Layout

 To create different windows inside our display, use the `WM_CreateWindowAsChild()` function.
-Here is the function with the paramaters that should be given:
+Here is the function with the parameters that should be given:

 ```arduino
 WM_CreateWindowAsChild(X-position, Y-position, Height, Width, Parent Window, VisibilityFlag, WindowsCallback, AdditionalBytes);